Choosing the Right Location

 Nutrient Solutions Explained

+This matters more than it seems because weak decisions here usually create bigger downstream problems.
 Let’s talk about nutrients because this is where the magic happens!
 Essentially, you need to provide your plants with a balanced diet of macro and micronutrients.
 It’s like cooking but for plants, and it’s definitely a learning curve.

 I usually stick with pre-mixed nutrient solutions which are great for beginners.
 They save me the headache of measuring everything out, and you can get them from most gardening stores.
 Just mix according to the instructions, and you’re good to go!